 Configuring authentication and permissions

-Monitoring jobs with Stackdriver Logging
+Monitoring jobs with Cloud Logging

 - From a local terminal window using the gcloud command-line tool.

-- By calling the Logging REST API.
+- By calling the Cloud Logging REST API.

 Managing your edge nodes with Compute Engine

-Using GCP big data services
+Using Google Cloud big data services

 You can use Cloud Bigtable to store large amounts of sparse data.
 Cloud Bigtable is an HBase-compliant API that offers low latency and high scalability to adapt to your jobs.